The Amazon Echo Dot: I'll get straight to the point, for a change.

 Tracks can be selected, favourited and skipped in all the usual ways, but thanks to the miracle of metadata you can also ask it for "happy 80s music" or "melancholic heavy metal" or even "Sad Abba tunes from the 70s".

-Even more fabulously, you can actually ask for "That song that goes 'blah blah blah'," with lyrics allegedly available for "70-something per cent" of the 40 million tracks on offer.
+You can also ask for "That song that goes 'blah blah blah'," with lyrics allegedly available for "70-something per cent" of the 40 million tracks on offer.
+I have to say, I have never got this to work, but maybe that says something about the obscurity of my musical tastes.

 It's functionally identical to the full sized Echo, so when you then add Alexa's acknowledged skills with setting timers, making lists and turning your smart bulbs on and off, and I'd say any music lover has more than got their £49.99-plus-£3.99-per-month's worth.

-It's AI on the cheap, with perhaps the ultimate music service also at a giveaway price.
+It's AI on the cheap, with a really good music service also at a giveaway price.